Frequently Asked Questions

 Why would anyone want a bolt-action AR?
 Why not just buy a bolt-action rifle to begin with?

-Our goal is not to replace traditional bolt-action rifles or tell anyone that an AR shouldn’t be a semi-automatic.
-Our goal is to allow law abiding citizens a way to keep their guns by preventing any AR from being considered an “assault weapon” to begin with.
-Currently, every state that has “assault weapon” laws defines an “aw” as a semi-automatic.
+We don’t want to replace traditional bolt-action rifles or tell anyone that an AR shouldn’t be a semi-automatic.
+The Kali Key (1) allows one to hunt in certain jurisdictions that may restrict the use of semi-automatic rifles; (2) offers benefits in long range precision (LRP) shooting with the AR platform; and (3) gives one the ability to build the quietest suppressed rifle possible.
+Perhaps most importantly, (4) we give law abiding citizens a way to keep their rifles by preventing their ARs from being considered “assault weapons” to begin with.
+Currently, every state that has “assault weapon” laws defines an “aw” as a semi-automatic center fire rifle.
 Therefore, if you don’t have a semi-automatic, you don’t have an “assault weapon”.
-As a result, the various restrictions and/or prohibitions implemented by “aw” laws would not apply (you need to independently verify the laws in your own jurisdiction), and new “aw” laws could not apply to you as well.
-We call this being “future ready”.
-Our design offers you a way to quickly and easily drop in a bolt-action conversion.
-This allows you certain benefits: (1) your collection stays intact (no registration, no moving it out of town, no esthetic mods, bullet buttons, or removal of your favorite features); (2) you can import something special into a hostile jurisdiction legally and cheaply; (3) you can transport your rifle legally through hostile jurisdictions; and (4) you can build yourself something really cool which you couldn’t otherwise do given certain laws.
-We offer you these benefits in a way that requires no milling or esthetic modifications, allows you to keep features that are regularly prohibited under most “aw” laws, and allows you to keep your gas system fully functioning and intact.
-We cost less and are much easier than going featureless, and we also allow you to use your standard capacity magazines (which fixed magazine solutions cannot – CA specific).
-We don’t pretend that these benefits don’t come at a cost, but we do believe that we are the only “future ready” solution on the market, and that does come with certain advantages.
+Put simply, the various restrictions and/or prohibitions implemented by “aw” laws do not apply to bolt-action rifles.
+(You need to independently verify the laws in your own jurisdiction.)
+Furthermore, any future “aw” laws aimed at semi-automatic rifles could not apply to bolt-action rifles.
+We call this being “future ready” thanks to the Kali Key.
+Our true drop-in design offers you a way to quickly and easily covert your AR into a bolt-action rifle without requiring any milling, esthetic modifications, or the removal or turning off of your gas system.
+By simply dropping in the Kali Key (1) your collection stays intact (no registration, no moving it out of town, no esthetic mods, no bullet buttons, and no removal of your favorite features); (2) you can import something special into a hostile jurisdiction legally and cheaply; (3) you can transport your rifle legally through hostile jurisdictions; and (4) you can build yourself something really cool which you couldn’t otherwise do given certain laws.
+Importantly, with the Kali Key, you can keep all the features that are regularly prohibited under most “aw” laws.
+This also means that if you find yourself moving to a free jurisdiction, going back to the original, factory form and function of your rifle is no more complicated than installing a BCG.
+In most cases the Kali Key costs less than going featureless, and in all cases it is easier to install.
+In further comparison to featureless, it also allows you to maintain full control of your rifle by allowing you to keep your pistol grip.
+Lastly, you don’t risk any of the real dangers in clearing malfunctions (i.e. double feeds) that you would with fixed magazine alternatives.
+We don’t pretend that all of these benefits don’t come at a cost, but we do believe that we are the only “future ready” solution on the market, and that does come with certain advantages.

 Your videos never focus on filming targets or groupings.
 Is this because the Kali Key makes the rifle inaccurate?